MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/cloud-consolidation.md

 - A hybrid organization that federates with 1 or more other pure on-premises organizations, none of which sync to AAD.
 Such an organization would resemble the hypothetical organization in **Figure E**, shown below.
     - This organization is similar to Figure B, which has completed steps 1-9, except:
         - Its non-hybrid Skype for Business deployments are *NOT* yet syncing to Azure AD.
-        -  Online sip domains are not yet disabled.
+        -  Online SIP domains are not yet disabled.
     - These organizations should either:
         - Complete migration of the existing hybrid organization and enter the above sequence at step 10.
 OR,
-        - If it is desired to sync any other Skype for Business forests into AAD prior to completing migration of the hybrid organization, then the organization must perform step 7 (disable all online sip domains in any other on-premises Skype for Business deployment that will sync into AAD) and then enable AAD Connect, and only then continue with step 10 (decommission the original hybrid deployment).
+        - If it is desired to sync any other Skype for Business forests into AAD prior to completing migration of the hybrid organization, then the organization must perform step 7 (disable all online SIP domains in any other on-premises Skype for Business deployment that will sync into AAD) and then enable AAD Connect, and only then continue with step 10 (decommission the original hybrid deployment).
                 **Figure E**<br>
                 ![Figure E diagram](../media/cloud-consolidation-fig-e.png)
 - A pure Skype for Business Online organization (which may or may not be using Teams) that federates with a separate on-premises Skype for Business organization.
-Once this organization disables the online sip domain for the on-premises organization and enables AAD Connect for the on-premises Skype for Business organization, it resembles the hypothetical organization shown in **[Figure C](#figure-c)** that has completed steps 1-11.
+Once this organization disables the online SIP domain for the on-premises organization and enables AAD Connect for the on-premises Skype for Business organization, it resembles the hypothetical organization shown in **[Figure C](#figure-c)** that has completed steps 1-11.

 ## Limitations

 - There must be at most one Office 365 tenant involved.
 Consolidation in scenarios with more than one Office 365 tenant is not supported.
-- Only one on-premises Skype for Business forest can be in hybrid mode (shared sip address space) at a time.
+- Only one on-premises Skype for Business forest can be in hybrid mode (shared SIP address space) at a time.
 All other on-premises Skype for Business forests must remain purely on-premises and should be federated with each other and the Office 365 tenant.
 - Prior to being migrated to the cloud, there is an asymmetric experience for users in this deployment, because not all users in online are represented on-premises:
     - The experience can be summed up as follows:
         - Any user homed online will interact with on-premises users in the hybrid environment as if the user is hybrid.